How to Protect Intellectual Property in Cloud Storage?

 Users of cloud services must not be relying only on the cloud service providers’ backups and must ensure regular backups of data on their own also.
 Such types of data backups are highly crucial in case the cloud providers go out of business, or in case data centers become inoperable.

-Users of cloud services must not be replying altogether on their cloud service provider for cloud security.
+Users of cloud services must not be replying altogether to their cloud service provider for cloud security.
 It must also consider other options to add that extra layer of data security by using the very efficient CASB solutions for securing their critical data residing over cloud networks.